krosk/fastswitch-notes/notes.md

 Due to the scarcity of the available operating systems for the Galaxy Nexus, we implemented Fastswitch on Android 4.0.4 based on Linux 3.0.8, and on Android 4.1.1 based on Linux 3.0.31.
 No modifications were done on the bootloader level.
-About 1500 lines of code have been added to the Linux kernel: about 100 lignes of code are platform dependant, among 500 lines of code are architecture dependant. (__TODO make a proper survey__).
+About 1700 lines of code have been added to the Linux kernel: about 150 lines of code are platform dependant (one third of them being assembly), about 500 lines of code are architecture dependant. (__estimation only__).
 Several features, namely the _Sparse memory model_, were not available on ARM architecture (or on this version of the kernel) and were ported from other architecture or future versions of the kernel.
-We modified no drivers, as we hoped to make this functional with the least modifications possible.
+We modified no drivers, as we hoped to make Fastswitch functional with minimal changes and knowledge of the drivers implementation.

 To control Fastswitch, we implemented a debugfs based interface, accessible from any user.
 Simple shell scripts can control the various operations, which include:
 *   Free and reserve a number of sections, starting from an address